 Licensing.
 The Stanford Classifier is available for download, licensed under the GNU General Public License (v2 or later).
 Source is included.
 The Stanford Classifier code is dual licensed (in a similar manner to MySQL, etc.).
 Open source licensing is under the full GPL, which allows many free uses.
-For distributors of proprietary software, commercial licensing with a ready-to-sign agreement is available.
+For distributors of proprietary software, commercial licensing is available.
 If you don't need a commercial license, but would like to support maintenance of these tools, we welcome gift funding.

 The download is a 1.3 MB zipped file.
 If you unpack that file,

 you should have everything needed, including example files and documentation.

 Start by reading the

 We have 3 mailing lists for the Stanford Classifier, all of which are shared